 Change of the end user licence

-Any changes in the details mentioned on the end user licence must be notified to the FAMHP within fifteen days using the application form.
+Any changes in the details mentioned on the end user licence must be notified to the FAMHP within fifteen days.

 If it is found that the end user licence contains errors because some changes were not submitted to the FAMHP, the licence can be revoked or suspended.